sermons/even-now/slides/slides.md

 >>>
 + foolish to think I can **handle** it
-+ I have my: money, edu, house, smarts
++ I have my: money, edu, smarts, ethics/morals

 ---
 <!-- .slide: class="Q" data-background="white" -->